cryptostorage/cryptostorage.com/README.md

 5. Confirm that all environment checks pass.
     1. Go to Generate New Keys from the homepage.
     2. The notice bar at the top should indicate that all security checks pass.
-6. Fill out the form and click Generate Keys.
+6. Fill out the form and click the Generate button.
     - Protecting your keys with a passphrase is *highly recommended*.
 Otherwise anyone in possession of the unencrypted keys can access the funds.
     - Optionally split your keys for maximum security.
 7. Save the generated keypairs to flash drives and/or print to paper.
 Geographic redundancy is highly recommended so there are backup copies at other locations if one location is lost due to fire, theft, etc.